AdrianArgint/Router/README.md

-This is an university project wich should replicate the functionality of a router.<br><br>
+This is an university project which should replicate the functionality of a router.<br><br>

 It receives packages and send them to next hop.
 It implements ICMP and ARP protocols.<br><br>